okbach/Amazons-Game-Board---DELPHI/README.md

 I first heard about amazons at a workshop on combinatorial game theory at MSRI in July 2000.
 I was fascinated by the deepness and subtlety of ‘simple’ positions in amazons that have been analysed by Berlekamp [1], Snatzke [12,13], Müller and Tegos [11].
 Inspired by discussions with Müller about his computer program ARROW and my experiences of playing amazons I started to write the computer program AMAZONG.
-AMAZONG has won the amazons tournaments at the seventh Computer Olympiad in Maastricht in 2002 and at the eighth Computer Olympiad in Graz in 2003.

 # AI bot &amp; the player &amp; Online &amp; Offline board game "Game of the Amazons"